The Poppy War by R.F. Kuang

 The first part is easy to read even though the subject matter can still be upsetting to read.
 Rin has to suffer through bullies, teachers who look down on her, and the growing pains of being a teenager.
 But it’s in this section that the carefully-crafted characters and the strong world-building pay off when the action kicks in and things get very dark.

 Fantasy novels tend to have several mindless action scenes just for the sake of having them.
-But it usually makes me want to skip ahead.
+And it usually makes me want to skip ahead.
 But The Poppy War had my attention through every fight and battle.
 I grew to care so much about the characters that I was so anxious about them making it to the other side!

 This book is the perfect mix of action, well-developed characters, enticing setting, and a look at humanity reduced to its worst.